U2:UV Achtung Baby Live at Sphere: Show overview

 The turntable stage featured algorithmically-generated colourscapes during the semi-acoustic segment of the show.

 The show then transitioned to a segment of semi-acoustic performances, during which the turntable stage was the focal point and minimal video imagery was displayed.
 The stage's LED panels cycled through algorithmically-generated "colourscapes" during this portion of the show.
 Williams said, "After 40 years of decision-making, I was quite giddy with the thought that we might have 20 minutes during a U2 show where the stage itself was deciding its own colour palette."
 Many of the song arrangements during this section were taken from the band's 2023 album of re-recordings Songs of Surrender.
 For the residency's opening weekend, four songs from the group's 1988 album Rattle and Hum were performed during this segment.

 For the end of the show's main set, the band returned to Achtung Baby to perform its remaining four songs, beginning with "So Cruel" and "Acrobat".
 For "Ultraviolet (Light My Way)" (from which the "UV" in the residency name is derived), the visuals changed several times during the residency: at one point, "cascading vaporous rainbows" danced across the screen, according to Pollstars Andy Gensler.
 For later performances, the screen displayed visuals of a moving disco ball.
 Concluding the main set was "Love Is Blindness", during which the screen was mostly a solid blue hue before slowly filling up with the silhouettes of insects until it was nearly blacked out completely.
 Bono said these visuals were intended to set up Devlin's "Nevada Ark" artwork that would be displayed later in the show.

-A digital recreation of the Las Vegas skyline was displayed during "Atomic City".

 After a brief break, U2 returned to the stage for an encore of six songs, with Bono wearing a white dinner jacket.
 The band first performed "Elevation", during which the LED surface of the stage flashed pulsing light-bar patterns.
 After singing a snippet of Frank Sinatra's signature song "My Way", the band performed the Las Vegas-inspired song "Atomic City", during which the nighttime skyline of the Las Vegas Strip was displayed on screen, giving the impression that the building had disappeared and that the show was outdoors.
 Progressively, the buildings were deconstructed in a reverse time-lapse, until only the empty desert remained.
 During the next song "Vertigo", the screens showed helicopters in the nighttime sky aiming spotlights in which the band members were projected.